EnigmaCurry/d.rymcg.tech/README.md

 See [DIGITALOCEAN.md](DIGITALOCEAN.md) for instructions on creating a Docker host on DigitalOcean.

 For development purposes, you can install Docker on a virtual machine (and remotely control it from your local workstation).
 See [_docker_vm](_docker_vm#readme) to install Docker on KVM/Qemu.
+You can also install [Docker Desktop]([Docker Desktop](https://docs.docker.com/desktop/install) on Linux, Windows, or Mac.

 ### Setup DNS for your domain and Docker server